joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 {: .prereq}

 ## Setup
-In this episode we will explore housing data from Seattle Washington.
-The data set was originally posted on [kaggle house sales](https://www.kaggle.com/harlfoxem/housesalesprediction) but I have done some cleaning of the data (e.g. removing quotes) and we will use the cleaned data set as the starting point.
+In this episode we will use housing sales data from Seattle Washington to explore [Apache Spark](http://spark.apache.org/) and its machine learning library [MLlib](http://spark.apache.org/mllib/).
+The data set was originally posted on [kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction) but I have done some cleaning of the data (e.g. removing quotes) and we will use the cleaned data set as the starting point to save some time.
+A question that might be asked of this data set is, based on the features of a house can we predict a price of a house?

 Lets get started.
 First, connect to an ACENET cluster

 ~~~
 $ ssh glooscap.ace-net.ca